BBC Four idents: Four sections (2005–present)

-Bridge (BBC Three): Used to promote the relaunch of BBC Three and the premiere of RuPaul's Drag Race: UK vs the World, but it was only shown before The Secret Life of the Motorway.
-Same as the "Bridge" ident, but it's interrupted by Janey Jacké, who comes out to the television screen at the living room and tell the viewers to change the channel to BBC Three for showing the premiere of RuPaul's Drag Race: UK vs the World, then the ident plays normally.
-This also happened on BBC One and BBC Two.

 The black box logo was retained from the previous look but moved to the centre of the screen to divide the four segments.
 Promotional style also changed.
 The BBC Four logo would remain in the bottom corner of the screen throughout the promotion, but would be overlaid by the programme information in an opaque coloured box in the lower right segment of the screen, with the BBC Four logo in the centre.
 This was altered in 2008 to a BBC Four box appears in the middle of the screen from which the video is wiped out anticlockwise round the logo from the right revealing the programme information to the right of the logo.
 In July 2013, they updated trailer graphics.
 This includes centralizing the channel logo unifying trailer styles from BBC One and BBC Two.
 In February 2018, the channel updated its trailer graphics and holding animation shown during the channel's downtime hours.
 BBC Four is the first channel to use the new corporate font of the BBC, which is the BBC Reith.

 The DOG for the channel remained the same in the 4:3 screen size safe zone; this was only changed in 2011 when it was switched to widescreen 16:9.

 As of 2021, these idents have had the longest lifespan of any on a BBC channel.

-The ident package was retained following the corporate rebrand of the BBC on 20 October 2021 with the 2021 BBC logo being placed at the top of the screen while "FOUR" remains at the bottom, with the font changed to BBC Reith Sans.
+The ident package was retained following the corporate rebrand of the BBC on 20 October 2021 with the 2021 BBC logo being placed at the top of the screen while "FOUR" was moved to the bottom, with the font changed to BBC Reith Sans.
 Bridge was the first ident to feature the updated branding at 7:00pm.